telekom-security/PEBA/README.md

 For convenience, the application can be deployed via ansible on a debian (tested: stretch) / ubuntu (tested 16.04) system and started using a systemd script.

-As mentioned before, PEBA further relies on an Elasticsearch and memcache installation which needs to be configured separately.
-Adjust `ansible/hosts` with the correct paramters (hostname and following operational values), then deploy via:
+As mentioned before, PEBA relies on an Elasticsearch and memcache installation which needs to be configured separately.
+Having both up and running, adjust `ansible/hosts` with the correct paramters (hostname and following operational values), then deploy via:

     ./ansible/deploy.sh <prod|test>